no-name2023/logistic_growth/README.md

 N_4980_logistic <- K / (1 + ((K - N0) / N0) * exp(-r * t))
 ```

-N(t) = 59,789,999,999.8718
+N(t) = 5.979e+10

-#### Population size at t = 4980 under an exponential growth model = 2.78788725821951e+22
+#### Population size at t = 4980 under an exponential growth model = 4.019501e+24

-#### Population size at t = 4980 under a logistic growth model = 59789999999.8718
+#### Population size at t = 4980 under a logistic growth model = 5.979e+10

 As we can see from these values, the population is much larger at time 4980 minutes under an exponential growth model comapred to a logitsic growth model.
 This is because under a logistic growth model the population can only grow up to a certain point (the carying capacity), whereas in the exponential growth model the population can keep growing exponentially.
-Under the logistic growth model the population has nearly reached carrying capacity by time 4980 minutes.
+Under the logistic growth model the population has reached carrying capacity by time 4980 minutes.
 Under the exponential growth model the popualtion has exceeded the carying capcity which is not a reasonable thing to predict.
 This is because in the real world the population would stop growing once it reaches the carying capacity because there are limited resources and a limited amount of space for a population to use.

 # Question 3: making a graph to compare the exponential and logistic growth curves